Cindy and Barrett with RV in Montrose

 Yes!
 We started our RV life journey with my two older cats, Squirt and Vodka.

-We took off in 2018.
-Earlier that year, Vodka was diagnosed with Lymphoma.
+The same year we had started full-time RVing, Vodka was diagnosed with Lymphoma.
 She was given a two to four-year diagnosis and lived happily on a very low dose of chemo for a little over two years.
+She was great on the road and loved watching everything out of the RV.

 Vodka the cat, hanging out of the truck window, ready for adventure